 The names are ominous.
 Death Valley.
 Dante's View.
 Badwater.
-Hell's Gate.
 Yet there's striking beauty.
 And opportunity for great pleasure.
 It's almost as if someone wanted to keep it to themselves.
 Make you believe it's just a mirage.
 But you know better.
 So you soak it in.
 The rippling sand dunes.
 Brilliantly colored mountains.
 Isolated valleys.
 Plants and animals thriving amid the topographic extremes and ever-changing weather.
 Now you're one of them.
 Savoring unforgettable views.
 Tackling steep bike rides.
 And basking in the warm rays of the sun.
 With nothing but good omens in sight.

-Day 1 Delight in the peacefulness of the desert For an excellent introduction to the natural wonders you'll experience during your trip, have a look around the Death Valley National Park Visitor Center Your first ride is highlighted by sights both grand and intimate, from giant sand dunes to salt-tolerant pickleweed.
+Day 1 Delight in the peacefulness of the desert For an excellent introduction to the natural wonders you'll experience during your trip, have a look around the Death Valley National Park Visitor Center Your first ride is highlighted by sights both grand and intimate, from immense sand dunes to salt-tolerant pickleweed.

-Day 2 Bike across the giant Salt Playa to the lowest point in the U.S. and see if you feel any different at 282 feet below sea level Desert illusions of water might just mesmerize you Cool off with a dip in our hotel's spring-fed swimming pool or opt for a round of golf or kick back and relax at Furnace Creek, a natural oasis where 50 freshwater springs provide water for drinking, showers, irrigation and even the swimming pool.
+Day 2 Bike across the giant Salt Playa to the lowest point in the US and see if you feel any different at 282 feet below sea level Desert illusions of water might just mesmerize you Opt for a round of golf or kick back and relax at Furnace Creek, a natural oasis where 50 freshwater springs provide water for drinking, showers, irrigation and even the swimming pool.